base2Services/cfn-monitor/README.md

       EvaluationPeriods: 1
 ```

-### templates.yml

-You should start by using the default templates in `cloudwatch-monitoring/config/templates.yml` and override, replace or augment them with custom templates in `base2-ciinabox/[customer]/monitoring/templates` as required.

 #### Globally overriding a template

-You can override a default template in the customer's `templates.yml` file if all instances of a particular resource require a non standard configuration for that customer.
+You can override a default template in your own `templates.yml` file if all instances of a particular resource require a non standard configuration.

 Example:
 ```YAML